-EFM exists to empower mission among the most vulnerable through promoting energy efficiency and clean, renewable energy creation in local churches.
+EFM exists to empower mission among the most vulnerable through promoting energy efficiency and clean, renewable energy.

 While energy is part of our expertise, we pursue partnership in any initiative – whether microfinance in Kenya, training church planters in Myanmar, or peacebuilding in Congo – that empowers transformative mission and development among the most vulnerable through the local church.

 All our work will promote spiritual, social, and environmental wellbeing among the most vulnerable.